Pool life at The Hideout

 Trapshooting & Archery

 Trapshooting and Archery are popular half-day, non-riding activities.
 We have an on-premises trap shooting facility with Winchester remote control thrower, including 20 and 12 gauge Beretta shotguns.
 At our Archery range you can try your luck shooting traditional and compound bows.
+The minimum age for trapshooting is 12 years and parents must accompany their kids.
+Safety first!

 Cody Rodeo and Local Rodeo’s

-Cody, Wyoming, is the Rodeo Capital of the World — home of the Buffalo Bill Cody Stampede Rodeo and Cody Nite Rodeo!
-From June 1st through August 31st – 90 rodeos are held during the summer, one per day.
-Many guests take a break from the riding Wednesday afternoon to drive to Cody.
 Cody is one of the nicest Western towns in Wyoming and guests like to visit and shop the many stores on Main Street.
 Cody is also home to The Buffalo Bill Museum of The West.
 One of the best museums around and also called The Smithsonian of The West.
 The Rodeo starts at 8 PM.

 Hiking & Mountain Biking

 Our unique location in the Big Horn Mountains offers a rarely seen diversity of terrain and scenery for mountain bikers.
 It boasts superb mountain biking and hiking opportunities.
 We can guide you on trails that are an appropriate match, depending on your ambition level, physical condition, and map-reading skills.
-Call us ahead of time so we can arrange for appropriate bikes.
-Many of our guests who are into biking call this area the best hidden mountain bike paradise.

-In 2006 Marijn and Peter bought The Shell Store, a local landmark built in 1894 and one of the only buildings constructed in local sandstone.
-The building was a ruin and the surrounding park in the center of Shell a junkyard.
-I took years of clean up, construction and investments to restore the building and park to its current condition.
 Since April 2020 Emely and Kevin Clark who own and operate The Shell Campground opened a cafe, taphouse and bistro in the building.
 It was an immediate success and people are driving in from far to enjoy this unique place and great hospitality.
 Many varieties of beers on the tap, check out the pastries, drink a late or enjoy one of the excellent hamburgers.
 And do not forget to visit the gift shop.

 Since it was constructed in 1894, The Shell Store has been a gathering place for locals to hang out and visit.
-Few trips in to The Big Horns and back go by without the locals stopping for supplies, food or just to hang out and share fishing, hunting, cowboying, ranch, gold panning, camping, biking, hiking or other stories.
+Few trips into The Big Horns and back go by without the locals stopping for supplies, food or just to hang out and share fishing, hunting, cowboying, ranch, gold panning, camping, biking, hiking or other stories.